dbkangaroo/kangaroo/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Enviroment (please complete the following information):**
-- OS: [e.g. Windows 10.xxxx x86-64/arm64]
+- Arch and OS: [e.g. Windows 10.xxxx x86-64/arm64]
-- Database [e.g. SQLite/MySQL/MariaDB/PostgreSQL 8.xxx]
+- Database version [e.g. SQLite/MySQL/MariaDB/PostgreSQL 8.xxx]
-- Kangaroo Version [2.x.x.xxxx]
+- Kangaroo version [2.x.x.xxxx]

 **Describe the bug**
 A clear and concise description of what the bug is.